Exadler/DMCC_Library/README.md

 You can find the open source hardware (schematics, PCB, Eagle files) at https://github.com/Exadler/DualMotorControlCape

+Added setPIDPowerLimits function to setup Power limits when running PID.
+**Only works with new Mk.07 firmware -- older firmware versions will just ignore the command and keep functioning.

 This version includes preliminary code for the python interface.

 To use the python interface, run the following commands on your Beaglebone: